 Owen County man to be sentenced for toddler’s murder

-SPENCER, Ind.–A veteran medical examiner called the wounds suffered by 14-month-old Shayla Ammerman the worst she had ever seen.
+SPENCER, Ind. — A veteran medical examiner called the wounds suffered by 14-month-old Shaylyn Ammerman the worst she had ever seen.

 The toddler had been kidnapped, raped and strangled before her body was left next to a tree near Gosport on the morning of March 23, 2016.

-Monday morning Kyle Parker, 22, a friend of Kayla’s father, will be sentenced to 60 years in prison for his confession to the killing of the child.
+Monday morning Kyle Parker, 22, a friend of Shaylyn’s father, will be sentenced to 60 years in prison for his confession to the killing of the child.

 “I guarantee that he probably won’t make it through half his sentence, if that,” said Justin Ammerman when informed of Parker’s guilty plea to murder and kidnapping charges.